Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 Bowling Green Stats and Trends

-- Bowling Green has covered the spread every time thus far this season.
+- So far this year Bowling Green is undefeated against the spread.

-- This season, the Falcons won ATS in their only game as an underdog of 31 points or more.

-- Bowling Green's games this year have not gone over any of three set point totals.
+- Bowling Green's games this year have yet to go over the total in three opportunities.

-- When Bowling Green picks up over 299.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Bowling Green piles up more than 299.7 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Falcons have turned the ball over three times, two fewer times than the Golden Gophers have forced turnovers (5).